 1. Deer Proof Fence

-A fence of a galvanised fabricated type approved by the Protection Board with line wire and vertical dropper wire spacing as approved.
+A fence of a galvanised fabricated type approved by the Director General with line wire and vertical dropper wire spacing as approved.
 The fence shall be strained and attached to posts in accordance with the manufacturer’s specifications.
 The bottom line wire shall be fixed no more than 50 millimetres above the ground.

 The overall height of the fence shall be 2 metres from ground level to the top.
 Ground level is the highest ground within 3 metres inside the fence.